Understand the significance of self-exams, regular check-ups and professional mammograms in...Read More

-The prostate is a male sex gland that produces a thick fluid that forms part of the semen.
+The prostate is a sex gland that produces a thick fluid that forms part of the semen.
 The prostate is about the size of a walnut, although it can grow larger.
 It's located below the bladder and in front of the rectum and surrounds the upper part of the urethra.
 This is the tube that empties urine from the bladder.
-The prostate needs male hormones, such as testosterone, to work normally.
+The prostate needs hormones such as testosterone to work normally.

 Additionally, studies are being done to see if contact with certain chemicals increases the risk for prostate cancer.